 Videos for your Ancient Greece Unit Study

 Videos are an excellent way to teach history and give a little break from reading.
-As with all YouTube videos, please review before showing to children.
+As with all YouTube videos, please review them before showing them to children.

 The Travel Channel: